Milton, Glasgow: Location and history

 The construction of Milton started in the late 1940s as a part of a general post-war construction programme by the Glasgow Corporation to deal with housing shortages and slum clearance.
 The district is bordered to the south and east by Ashgill Road, dividing it from the older Parkhouse neighbourhood.
 It is also bordered by Liddesdale Road, which had previously connected Colston to Balmore Road.
 The new streets were named after the Scottish islands: Berneray, Birsay, Castlebay, Cathay, Egilsay, Longay, Mingulay, Ornsay, Raasay, Ronaldsay, Scalpay, Scaraway, Shillay, Skerray, Stornoway, Torogay, Vallay and Westray.

 The area had only a few private homes (in Liddesdale Road/Birsay Road and Loskin Drive) prior to the new development.
 The initial scheme was completed in 1952.
 More housing was added in later years, including high-rise flats in Castlebay Drive in the late 1960s.
 Housing styles varied from gray stone apartment houses with back and front doors, to brown or white clad pre-fabricated apartments and 4 storey flats of 8 units each, some with open verandas.
 All housing was rented social housing.

 Milton suffered from social problems such as gang fighting and drug abuse.
 The gang fighting caused urban decay by the end of the 1960s, and drug abuse made Milton one of the worst drug areas in United Kingdom.

 In the late 1980s, many of the flats in the area were replaced with social housing units more suitable for urban living.
 The last of the original flats in Scaraway Street was demolished in 2006 and parts of the area stand desolate.

 Politics

-Milton is part of the Glasgow North East constituency, which has been represented in the House of Commons by Anne McLaughlin of the Scottish National Party (SNP) from 2015 to 2017, Paul Sweeney from 2017 to 2019 and McLaughlin again from 2019 onwards.
+Milton is part of the Glasgow North East constituency, which has been represented in the House of Commons by Anne McLaughlin of the Scottish National Party (SNP) from 2015 to 2017, Paul Sweeney from 2017 to 2019 and McLaughlin again from 2019 to 2024, Maureen Burke from july 2024 to present.

 Milton is part of the Glasgow Maryhill and Springburn constituency, and is represented by Bob Doris of the Scottish National Party in the Scottish Parliament.

 At local Glasgow City Council level, Milton has formed a core part of the Canal ward since 2007.